Array Formula to Split Group Expenses in Google Sheets

 )

-SPLIT_EXPENSE is a custom function specifically for splitting group expenses in Google Sheets.
+The SPLIT_EXPENSE function is a custom named function designed specifically to split group expenses in Google Sheets.

 SPLIT_EXPENSE(paid_by, amt_paid, split, split_h)